+vii.
+In the Select Additional Tasks window, check "Create a desktop / Create Quick Launch shortcut" boxes, to have the ESD icon and Quick Launch shortcut displayed on the desktop if required.
+Click [Next] to prepare for the installation.

+The initial setup is completed, and the application is ready to be installed.

+viii.
+Click [Install] to start the installation.

 ix.
-In the Select Additional Tasks window, check "Create a desktop / Create Quick Launch shortcut" boxes, to have the ESD 4.10 icon and Quick Launch shortcut displayed on the desktop if required.
-Click [Next] to prepare for the installation.
+The progress bar indicates that the installation is in progress.

 x.
-The initial setup is completed and the application is ready to be installed.
+In the Information page, click [Next] to proceed ahead.

 xi.
-Click [Install] to start the installation.
-First page progress bar indicates the progress of the download of the MSVC C++ redistributable and the second page progress bar indicates that the installation is in progress.

-xii.
-In the Information page, Click [Next] to proceed ahead

-xiii.
 Upon successful installation, click [Finish].